christianhujer/XSlides/README.md

 - Swipe right, swipe left (tablet / mobile / touch screen)
 - Font size control
 - Notes and wrapping document can be created using HTML with special div elements
-- Slides can be hyperlinked to each other
 - Markdown to XSlides converter
 - Black slide
 - Blank slide